This article was first published on 16 January 2020 and has been updated with additional reporting.

 Source: CPF Website

-CPF contributions are payable on bonuses, including Retention Bonus, AWS, sign-on bonus and discretionary bonus, but the amount depends on the Additional Wages Ceiling.
+CPF contributions are payable on bonuses, including Retention Bonus, AWS, sign-on bonus and discretionary bonus, but the amount depends on the CPF Additional Limit of $37,740.

 Ordinary Wages (OW)

-Ordinary Wages refer to the salary granted to the employee for the month, which is primarily the employee’s monthly salary.
+Ordinary Wages refer the employee’s monthly salary.
 The OW Ceiling is $6,000 per month, which means that is the maximum amount of salary that requires CPF contributions.
-Even if your employee draws a monthly salary of $7,500, you only have to make CPF contributions on the first $6,000.
+Even if your employee draws a monthly salary of $7,500, you only have to make CPF contributions on the first $6,000 each month.

 Additional Wages (AW)